-If you’ve had your fill of fast-fashion or are done fighting the battle of the bulging wardrobe, it’s time to take back control, and we’re here to help you do just that.
+If you’ve had your fill of fast-fashion or are done fighting the battle of the bulging wardrobe, it’s time to take back control, and we’re here to help.
 So, fling open those cupboard doors, get ready to dig deep and say: from now on, it’s My Wardrobe, My Way!

-My Wardrobe, My Way textile waste prevention campaign is not here to tell you what the perfect clothes, shoes and accessories collection should be, it’s about encouraging you to embrace your own style and be conscious about how you get it.
-Throughout the campaign you’ll get expert tips from those who have successfully taken up the challenge of creating a focused clothing collection, you can ask questions and get advice to help you give it a go.
+There is no "one size fits all" when it comes to clothing!
+The My Wardrobe, My Way campaign is not here to tell you what the perfect clothes, shoes and accessories collection should be, it’s about encouraging you to embrace your own style and be conscious about how you get it.
+Throughout the campaign you’ll get expert tips from those who have successfully taken up the challenge of creating a "capsule" clothing collection, you can ask questions and get advice to help you give it a go.

 Unravelling your wardrobe – our top tips